th3093/fillPDF/README.md

 So check out "gui" for a more advanced version with simple tKinter GUI, or "console" for the plain console application.

-The code has a demo template.pdf to try out.
+The code has a demo template.pdf to play around.

 Feel free to adapt the scripts to your own need.